Table of Contents Show

 Government Issued vs. Conventional Loan TypesGovernment Issued vs. Conventional Loan Types

-So, once you know whether you want a fixed or adjustable-rate loan next, you’ll want to consider whether you want a government-backed loan or a conventional one.
+So, once you know whether you want a fixed or adjustable-rate loan next, you’ll want to consider whether you want a government-backed or conventional loan.

 - Conventional Loans – These are loans from mortgage lending institutions that the government’s agency does not back.
 Different from FHA and VA loans.

-- FHA Loans – This is the most common loan choice for first-time buyers, but it’s available to all other buyers as well.
+- FHA Loans are the most common loan choice for first-time buyers, but it’s also available to all other buyers.
 The Federal Housing Commission (FHA) is an offshoot of the Department of Housing and Urban Development (HUD), part of the federal government.
-Through this, the government ensures the lender against any losses that may result from default.
+Through this, the government ensures the lender against any losses resulting from the default.
 What’s great about this loan is that your down payment can be as low as 3.5% of the purchase price.
 The downside is that you’ll have to take out mortgage insurance, which will increase the size of your monthly payments.

 - VA Loans – Military veterans and their families may qualify for this program through the U.S. Department of Veteran Affairs.
 As with the FHA loan, the government will reimburse the lender for any damages resulting from the default.
 The difference with the FHA is that the down payment is 0%.
 That’s right; the borrower receives 100% financing.

 Another distinction between loans is that they can be secured or unsecured.

 - Secured Loans – Most loans are of this type and designate a loan covered by collateral such as your house or car.
 The property’s value and credit history determine how much you qualify for and the interest rate.
 In default, your property will be transferred to the lender.